 - At the Primary Inspection Line (PIL), the driver will provide:

-- a lead sheet that contains: a bar-coded Conveyance Reference Number (CRN); or a bar-coded Cargo Control Number (CCN) with a handwritten CRN; or a handwritten CRN if an alternate bar-coded document is also being presented with the lead sheet (e.g. a Pre-Arrival Review System (PARS) document with a bar-coded PARS number), and
+- a paper document that contains: a bar-coded Conveyance Reference Number (CRN); or a bar-coded Cargo Control Number (CCN) with a handwritten CRN; and

 - a paper A8A (also known as a Cargo Control Document) with a bar-coded or handwritten CCN for all cargo requiring exceptional clearances.

 - The PIL officer will refer the cargo for primary processing.

 - The driver will present the paper A8A and other documentation related to the clearance.
 (The carrier may need to obtain the paperwork from the broker as the carrier will not always have the documentation on hand.)